Beaufort's Dyke

 Beaufort's Dyke is a natural glacial-formed trench within the North Channel between Northern Ireland and Scotland.
 The dyke is 50 km long, 3.5 km wide and 200-312 m deep.
 The Dyke is one of the deepest areas of the European continental shelf.
+It is also known for being a munitions dump, with the first major dumping occurring after World War One.

-The trench is recorded in 1856 as having been discovered "some years ago" by a Captain Beechey.
+The trench is recorded in 1856 as having been discovered "some years ago" by Frederick William Beechey.

 Geomorphology

 Beaufort's Dyke is a submerged tunnel valley caused by glacial erosion during the last glacial period, and has been prevented from filling with sediment by strong tidal currents.